v8/v8.dev/src/features/simd.md

 - Performance wins should be positive across multiple relevant architectures within an instruction group.
 - The chosen set of operations should minimize performance cliffs if any.

-The proposal is now in finalized state, both V8 and the toolchain have working implementations.
+The proposal is now in [finalized state (phase 4)](https://github.com/WebAssembly/simd/issues/480), both V8 and the toolchain have working implementations.

 ## Enabling SIMD support